 Uses your child's weight and height to compare your child's size to that of other boys or girls of the same age.
 Covers what the results mean and next steps.

 These Interactive Tools are easy-to-use personal calculators.
 Use any of them to start learning more about your health.
-Do Your BMI and Waist Size Increase Your Health Risks?
-How Bad Are Your Urinary Symptoms From Benign Prostatic Hyperplasia (BPH)?...
+Health and Fitness Tools Do Your BMI and Waist Size Increase Your Health Risks?
+How Bad Are Your Urinary Symptoms From Benign Prostatic Hyperplasia (BPH)?
+How Many Calories Did You Burn?
+Should I...

 Jeremy's Story: Focusing on Eating Habits